 Someone who has reached the Generativity (versus Stagnation) stage is grappling with

-whether to use personal resources to benefit others (whether or not the benefactor is related by any or none of genes, family ties, or personal relationships to the beneficiaries).
-Some generativity versus stagnation examples include, in the generativity category, volunteers who engage in community work, environmental activism, or sports involvement; examples of stagnation include maintaining great distance from others and refusing to lend aid to neighbors.
+whether to use personal resources to benefit others (whether or not the benefactor is related by any or none of genes, family ties, or personal relationships to the beneficiaries). can include caring and showing your kids about life and guiding them through situations, people who volunteer in community work, environmental activism, or sports involvement.
+Examples of stagnation include maintaining great distance from others and refusing to lend aid to neighbors.
 In such cases, one can even become a detriment to society by using resources generated by others without some sort of requisite contribution to balance it out.
+Generativity examples

 Since Erikson’s stage of Generativity vs Stagnation is

 theorized to occur between the ages of 40 and 65, those who successfully embody generativity tend to be the people who have fruitfully completed the earlier stages of psycho-social development (though it is not impossible, according to Erikson’s theory, to embody generativity even if one has passed through a prior stage unsuccessfully).
 An individual behaving in a way that produces generativity encourages the next generations to continually expand their knowledge and personas.
 Also typical for generative individuals is that they elicit passion within others for a range of domains including work, life, and the process of making new things.